Nature’s gift you didn’t ask for.

 Our GI tract is sensitive.
 Once the blood flow is limited, the intestinal absorption of nutrients and water reabsorption in the colon will turn bad, causing loose stools.

 Of course, don’t take my word for it.

 Research reports that intense exercise may limit blood circulation to the colon and small bowels by as much as 80 percent.

 Bad Food Choices Pre-Run

-Diet is often cited as a leading trigger of runners’ diarrhea, especially when consuming high-fat or high-protein meals, especially before a run.
+Diet is often cited as a leading trigger of runners’ diarrhea, especially when consuming high-fat or high-protein meals before a run.

-So they’re left with one and only option: flush out the stomach content.
+In other words, when dehydrated, your intestine’s ability to absorb content dwindles.
+So they’re left with the only option: flush out the stomach content.

 Many factors may contribute to the onset of diarrhea during or after a workout that could be unrelated to running.

 - Bowel issues like irritable bowel syndrome (IBS),

 What Should I do When I get runner’s Diarrhea?